saidsikira/Overdrive/README.md

 * [Protocol and Value Oriented Programming](https://developer.apple.com/videos/play/wwdc2016/419/)

 > `Overdrive` is a term for an effect used in electric guitar playing that occurs when guitar amp tubes starts to produce overdriven, almost distorted sound, due to the higher gain(master) setting.

+## Long term plans

+This section defines some long term plans for Overdrive.
+They're not scheduled for implementation or for any specific version.

+#### Remove `Foundation.Operation` dependency

+Currently, Overdrive leverages `Foundation.Operation` and `Foundation.OperationQueue` classes for concurrency and execution.
+While those classes provide excellent functionality, they're still rewrites of their Objective C counterpart (`NSOperation` and `NSOperationQueue`).
+This means that writing `Task<T>` requires a lot of overrides and state management.

+For example, any task subclass must override `run()` method to define execution point.
+If this method is not overridden, queue will perform assert to notify that this method should be overridden.
+Same will happen if `super.run()` is called.

+In the future, Overdrive should only use `libdispatch` for it's functionality.